Cerebellum-Network/docs.cere.network/ddc/cdn-nodes/storage-schema.md

 <a name="pb-Signature"></a>

 ### Signature
-A signature and details to help verifying it.
+A signature and details to help verify it.

 | Field | Type | Label | Description |